ginopalazzo/ginopalazzo.github.io/_posts/2017-12-01-django-scrapy.markdown

 **HAPPY SCRAPING!**

-I'll try to do more post to explore futher the following:
+I'll try to do more post to explore further the following:

 >Usually you would use the scrapy command line to start the crawler.
 But if you want to do recurrent scraping in the same doming probably you would have to:
 * **Programmatically**: use asynchronous messaging system like [Celery](http://www.celeryproject.org/) and a broker like [RabbitMQ](https://www.rabbitmq.com/)